Shade, the Changing Man (Vertigo): Themes and analysis

 Shade, the Changing Man has been noted for its commentary on American culture.
 The second issue (August 1990), for example, is devoted to discussing the assassination of John F. Kennedy and the trauma it caused.
 Also, the American Scream represents everything bad about American culture infecting the entire world.
 Themes featured in the comic included racial tensions, gun violence, homelessness, and capital punishment.
 Many of the topics the series dealt with were controversial and distinct from other comics at the time, among them transgenderism.
-Issue #42 (December 1993) features Shade, Kathy, and Lenny arguing about abortion; Shade is horrified it is legal, let alone that it exists.
 Other common themes were identity—with the series exploring what it means to be human and facing the consequences of others' actions and the love triangle between Shade, Kathy, and Lenny.

 Composition and development

 Background

 Rac Shade was created by Steve Ditko in 1977 for his series Shade, the Changing Man, published by DC Comics.
 In the series, Shade was depicted as resident of the planet Meta who is falsely accused of treason and uses the power of his "M-Vest" to protect himself with a force field and project the illusion of becoming a large grotesque version of himself.
 The series only lasted for eight issues, as it was one of DC's books that fell victim to the company's sudden 1978 cancellation of over two dozen comics.
 By 1990, Shade was a regular character in John Ostrander's Suicide Squad (1987–1992).
-However, comics historian Matthew K. Manning regarded the character as obscure and unknown to most readers.
+Comics historian Matthew K. Manning, however, regarded the character as obscure and unknown to most readers.

 During the late 1980s, DC editor Karen Berger began to recruit writers from the United Kingdom, such as Neil Gaiman, Grant Morrison, and Peter Milligan; Berger "found their sensibility and point of view to be refreshingly different, edgier and smarter".
 Gaiman began with Black Orchid, while Morrison wrote Animal Man and Doom Patrol.
 Then known for his stories in 2000 A.D.
 (1977–present), Milligan's first work for DC was a post-apocalyptic gangster series called Skreemer.